ksator/junos-orchestration-with-vagrant/README.md

 - The directory **3vsrx-v2**:
     - it has vagrant details for a 3 vsrx (ffp) connected together in a triangle topology.
     - it use a Virtualbox provider.
     - it uses a vagrant provisionner (ansible).
-This one is more advanced and interresting: ansible uses a jinja2 template to build bgp details for each device and then push the rendered configuration on the devices.
+This one is more advanced and interesting: ansible uses a jinja2 template to build bgp details for each device and then push the rendered configuration on the devices.
     - it has also some automation content (python and ansible) you can use against the topology.

 - The directory **ubuntu_junos**:
-    - It has vagrant details for a vsrx (ffp) and an ubuntu box (14.04).
+    - it has vagrant details for a vsrx (ffp) and an ubuntu box (14.04).
-    - It uses a Virtualbox provider.
+    - it uses a Virtualbox provider.
-    - The server is provisonned (pyez, ansible, and some automation content as well). so you can use the ubuntu vagrant box to test some automation content against a junos vagrant box. so no need to install programs (ansible pyez ...) on your laptop.
+    - the server is provisonned (pyez, ansible, and some automation content as well).
+So you can use the ubuntu vagrant box to test some automation content against a junos vagrant box.
+So no need to install programs (ansible pyez ...) on your laptop.

 ###  Network topology: